arguseyes/argus-eyes/README.md

 Compare the two sets of screenshots, creating overlay-images and reporting any difference.
 The process will exit with code 0 when no significant differences were found, code 1 when differences were found.

+#### `argus-eyes configtest`

+Run a config file syntax and test.
+It parses the config file and either reports *Config valid* or detailed information about the error.

 ### Options